 What happens when the truth turns out to be far duller than the legend?
 Do you try to get the facts to fit the exciting story that you would like to believe.
 Or do you acknowledge that history and time can sometimes make fools of us?

-And then of course there is a third option – to present other people with what you do know and see what they decide to make of it all.
+And then of course there is a third option.
+To present other people with what you do know and see what they decide to make of it all.

 He seemed like a good candidate for an amusing little story about one of our lesser known but colourful Cornish characters.
 I thought that I would just do a little research and try and fill in some details about him to really bring the story to life. . .

 You see there is a story that is often told about John Thomas.
 He was meant to have been a notorious pirate and smuggler who was so feared and disliked that when he died at Marazion in 1753 the town refused to bury him.
 His family we are told had to pay Gulval church to take him.

-To give you the bare bones of it so to speak John Thomas left bequests amounting to about £2129 to friends and family when he died.
+To give you the bare bones of it John Thomas left bequests amounting to about £2129 to friends and family when he died.
 The ‘rest and residue’ he left to Martha.
-When you consider that the average labourer earned around £16 a year at that time that sum begins to look slightly different.
-Add to that the fact that he also passed on leases for 3 separate properties, in Gulval, Madron and Wendron, and you start to wonder what kind of man John Thomas was.
+When you consider that the average labourer earned around £16 a year that sum begins to look slightly different.
+Add to that the fact that he also passed on leases for 3 separate properties.
+Properties in Gulval, Madron and Wendron, and you begin to wonder what kind of man John Thomas was.
 And where exactly was he getting his money?

 Study to imitate, you won’t excell